Rosuav/shed/Kytheon.md

   - Backup tool needs to maintain directory structure, but probably won't need to content-check any file that exists.
 Assume that email files never change (maybe with a quick file size check just in case, since that comes from the directory entry).
-Skip any file courierimap* as they are just caches.
+Skip any file courierimap* as they are just caches, maybe keeping courierimapsubscribed, because without it, all the non-core folders will vanish (can be reinstated easily, but it would confuse people).
 * Backups, again.
 Can/should we have a "git backup box" that, on a cron job, pulls a bunch of stuff from GitHub?
 Where should that live?